HyperionAnalytics/watermark/README.md

 watermark
 =========

-An IPython magic extension for printing date and time stamps, version numbers, and hardware information
+An IPython magic extension for printing date and time stamps, version numbers, and hardware information.

+This is a fork with following enhancements:
+* Show system info as OS X version number or Linux distribution name
+* Show release info as Linux kernel version
+* Show processor info as full CPU name given by the manufacturer
+* Show Intel MKL version in packages info

 <br>
 #### Contents